one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ---
 id: get-started
-title: Getting Started with One AI for Object Detection
+title: Getting Started with One AI
-sidebar_label: Get Started
+sidebar_label: Getting Started
 ---

-# Getting Started with One AI for Object Detection
+# Getting Started with One AI

 ## 1. Create a New Project
 Open the Project Creator by clicking on `File -> New -> Project`